MinaMatta98/Neovim-Revamped-Dotfiles/Readme.md

 # Nvim Dotfiles
-Revamed NeoVim setup for the cultured programmer
+Revamed NeoVim setup for the cultured programmer.

+> [!NOTE]
+> This repository aims to be OS and agnostic, but there may be slight changes required to duplicate it on non arch-based linux distributions.
+> Allow for a complete installation and restart prior to use.

+> In the event of a failure to initialize correctly, run:
+> ```lua
+>   :checkhealth
+> ```

 ## Much Bling, Mouse Never